Standard Weight Calculator: Calculate the standard body weight for men and women using Devine’s formula based on height, weight and sex

 What goal and how to achieve it?

-For more precision on your ideal weight, other tools are available on our site, such as the Monnerot-Dumaine formula with wrist circumference , the Creff formula which takes into account body type and age , or the Lorentz formula (sex/height).
+For more precision on your ideal weight, other tools are available on our site, such as the Monnerot-Dumaine method with wrist size, the Creff method accounting for body type and age, or the Lorentz method considering sex and height.

 Find out how to calculate your ideal body weight using Devine’s formula